 By Grand River Solutions

 To file a complaint of sexual assault or any form of discrimination that may also be a crime, you may contact one of the offices above, depending on who the complaint is against (faculty/staff, visitor or student) and you may also contact:

 Located in the Southwest Corner of Parking Garage

 Duties and Responsibilities: Monitoring and oversight of overall implementation of Title IX Compliance at the University, including coordination of training, education, communications, and administration of grievance procedures for faculty, staff, students and other members of the University community.

-The Vice Chancellor for Student Affairs is responsible for Title IX compliance for matters involving students, including training, education, communication, and administration of the grievance procedure for all complaints against MSUB students.
+The Vice Chancellor for Student Access and Success is responsible for Title IX compliance for matters involving students, including training, education, communication, and administration of the grievance procedure for all complaints against MSUB students.
 The HR Director is responsible for Title IX Compliance involving faculty and staff.